dataplat/dbachecks/readme.md

 ## Tag and ExcludeTag

 We tag each of our checks using singular descriptions such as Backup, Database or Storage.
+You can see all tags using `Get-DbcTag`.

-Each check can have multiple tags.
-In addition, each command name is automatically added to the tag so you can use that to either include (`-Tag`) or Exclude (`-ExcludeTag`) in your results.
+Each check generally has a few tags but at least one tag is unique.
+This allows us to essentially name a check and using these tags, you can either include (`-Tag`) or Exclude (`-ExcludeTag`) in your results.
 The Exclude will always take precendence.

 For example, the Database tag runs a number of checks including backup checks.
 The command below will run all Database commands except for the backup checks.